Basic Workflow Example 🚀#

 Step 3: Running FableFlow#

-Execute the story processing pipeline:
+Execute the generation pipeline:

-# Install and activate FableFlow
+# Install FableFlow

---output output/emma_story
+fable-flow generate examples/emma_story_input.json --output output/emma_story

 Step 4: AI Enhancement Process#